 Collar chokes are among the most efficient submissions in BJJ martial arts that require using the opponent’s gi.
-Fortunately, there is a variety of great collar chokes to choose from, such as the cross choke, the bow and arrow choke, the clock choke, and others.
+Fortunately, there are various great collar chokes, such as the cross choke, the bow and arrow choke, the clock choke, and others.

 When appropriately used, choking techniques can serve you well in submitting any opponent, even in the most competitive tournaments.
 Furthermore, depending on your choice, you perform a choke submission from various positions, such as the closed guard, mount, back mount, side control, half guard, and so on.